 If your child has a runny or stuffed up nose, eating pepper with a meal, gargling black pepper in hot water, or even simply smelling pepper can help break apart any congestion in your child’s lungs or sinuses.
 Pepper can help break up congestion effectively thanks to its capsaicin components which are known to thin mucus, and they are also effective in helping getting rid of the germs in the nasal passages as well.

 Eating ginger raw or drinking ginger tea are both popular natural home remedies for colds that are known to help treat the symptoms of a common cold.
 Take about ten grams of ginger and cut it up into small pieces before boiling it in a cup of water, and then have your child drink the mixture at least two times a day.

 Cinnamon is known to help ease the pain of a dry or sore throat, and it is praised by “naturalists” because of its effective healing properties.
-You can try boiling one teaspoon of powdered cinnamon in a glass of water, and then mixing it with some pepper powder and honey for extra effect.
-Or you can add a little extra cinnamon it to your child's food.
+You can try boiling one teaspoon of cinnamon powder in a glass of water, and then mixing it with some pepper powder and raw honey for extra effect.
+Or you can add a little extra cinnamon to your child’s food.

 9. Chicken soup